Matapédia Valley, Quebec, Canada: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to pick the necessary type.
-The vast majority of adapters for sale now are just plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you get the correct type.
+A lot of adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 A portable power bank, like this one